Healthy Eating For Children With Diabetes

 What kind of meal planning does my child with diabetes need?

-It is important for children and young people with diabetes to eat a variety of foods as part of a routine eating plan.
-Most children can enjoy foods from each of the 4 food groups every day, including:
+It is important for tamariki (children) and rangatahi (young people) with diabetes to eat regular meals and a variety of foods as part of their routine eating plan.
+Most tamariki can enjoy foods from each of the 4 food groups every day, including:

 • vegetables and fruits